ruoxining/ruoxining.github.io/_pages/about.md

 - `ACL 2022 Findings` [Challenges to open-domain constituency parsing](https://aclanthology.org/2022.findings-acl.11.pdf).
 Sen Yang, Leyang Cui, **Ruoxi Ning**, Di Wu, Yue Zhang.

 <!-- # 🎖 Honors and Awards
-- *2021.10* Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.09*: Recieved [Cohere Graduate Scholarship](https://uwaterloo.ca/current-graduate-students/catalogs/graduate-funding-and-awards-database/cohere-graduate-scholarship-computer-science) awarded by CohereAI and University of Waterloo.
+Thank you all for recognizing me :D
 -->

 # 📖 Educations
+- *2024.09 - 2029.06(expected)*, <a href='https://www.zju.edu.cn/english/'>University of Waterloo</a>, <a href='https://cs.uwaterloo.ca/'>David R. Cheriton School of Computer Science</a>, Ph.D. candidate.

-- *2019.09 - 2024.06 (now)*, <a href='https://www.zju.edu.cn/english/'>Zhejiang University</a>.
+- *2019.09 - 2024.07*, <a href='https://www.zju.edu.cn/english/'>Zhejiang University</a>.
 I am currently pursuing a double major (English Linguistics & Computer Science).
 A double major means that excepting dissertation in BSCS, I am completing other core courses required by a CS double degree, e.g. OS, TCS.
 Besides, though the CS double-X does not require any AI courses, I still finished many of them e.g., ML, NLP, DS.
+I worked with <a href='https://person.zju.edu.cn/en/shaobin'>Bin Shao</a> from School of International Studies on finding the relevance between word origins and text formality in English language.

 - *2016.09 - 2019.06*, <a href='https://en.wikipedia.org/wiki/Jinan_Foreign_Language_School'>Jinan Foreign Language School</a>: I was an English-language-guaranteed student from JFLS (exempting Chinese Gaokao).
 My continuous interest in STEM subjects and my previous experience in winning a 1st Prize in National Olympiad in Informatics in Provinces (NOIP2015, junior group) have driven me to explore and take a double major in Computer Science, which further nurtured my passion for Natual Language Processing (NLP) and Computational Linguistics (CL).